stepanenko/stepanenko/quotes.md

 > Architecture - is the important stuff. --Martin Fowler

-> Architecture is about internal quality.
-(The expernal is what users see)
+> Architecture is about internal quality (the external is what users see).